- Why HTML5

 Instead of Modernizr w can also use default html-prefixed global objects like htmlCanvasElement, htmlAudioElement, htmlVideoElement etc.,

 Modernizr is an open source, MIT-licensed JavaScript library that detects support for many HTML5 & CSS3 features.
 You should always use the latest version.
-To use it, include the following <script> element at the top of your page.
+To use it, include the following

 <html>